benuklove/Best-Fuel-Finder/README.md

 # CS50x_Final_Project

-It's not pretty, it's a half-hearted attempt at MVC, and has only a modicum of error checking.
+It's not pretty, it's a less than half-hearted attempt at MVC, and has only a modicum of error checking.
 But it works.
+And I'm proud of what I did.
 And it only took me three weeks.  :S

 Given an origin and destination in the U.S., this web application finds the best places to fuel a class 8 diesel truck.